Information about the early signs of dementia, the importance of early and correct diagnosis and the ways in which it is diagnosed.

 Problems with abstract thinking

-- Someone with dementia could forget completely what the numbers are and what needs to be done with them.
+- A person with dementia may have trouble knowing what the numbers means or what to do with them.

 - Anyone can temporarily misplace a wallet or keys.